Kristiina Ojuland

-Kristiina Ojuland (born 17 December 1966 in Kohtla-Järve, Estonia) is an Estonian politician.
+Kristiina Ojuland (born 17 December 1966 in Kohtla-Järve) is an Estonian politician.
 She was the Foreign Minister of Estonia from 2002 through 2005.
 She was a member of the Estonian Reform Party from 1995 till 5 June 2013 and from 2009 to 2014 she served as one of the six Estonian MEPs in the European Parliament.
 She was expelled from the Reform Party because of alleged vote rigging on 5 June 2013.
 She later founded the Party of People's Unity, which failed to gain any seats in the 2015 and 2019 parliamentary election.

 Education

 In 1990 she received her LL.B. from University of Tartu.
 In 1992 she graduated from the Estonian School of Diplomacy in Tallinn and attended the Graduate Institute of International Studies in Geneva special program.
 In 1993 she attended the Vienna School of International Studies, special program.

 Beginning of career

 Between 1990 and 1992 Ojuland worked in the Draft Legislation Department of the Estonian Ministry of Justice.
 She moved to the Ministry of Foreign Affairs in 1992 to work on affairs related to the Council of Europe, and she was promoted to be Estonia's Permanent Representative to the Council in 1993, a post she held for one year, before moving to become Director of the Estonian Broadcasting Association.